SysMo/SmoWeb/SmoWebBase/templates/SmoWebBase/restblocks/reStructuredText/Company.rst

 ----------

-A team of young and motivated engineers, mathematicians and computer scientists, providing services in engineering modeling and technical software development.s
+A team of young and motivated engineers, mathematicians and computer scientists, providing services in engineering modeling and technical software development.

 What we can do
 --------------